jfcloutier/karma_system/design_notes/wellbeing.md

 Energy is also spent whenever the agent progressively and automatically recovers from lost integrity, i.e. repairs itself.

-At the completion of a time frame, the CA emits an account of what it did in the time frame.
-Reports from CAs are collected and integrated by the fullness Wellbeing Actor into an updated, global value.

-CAs and meta-CAs listen to fullness level events, broadcasted to the collective of CAs and M-CAs whenever the measure changes significantly.

 In response to low and/or decreasing fullness,

-A CA may:
+A CA may reduce "metabolic costs" by:

-* forget a past state (oldest first)
+* forgetting a past state (oldest first)
-* forget a belief ignored by all parent CAs (neutral first)
+* forgetting a belief ignored by all parent CAs (neutral first)
-* look for a less complex causal theory
-* raise the threshold for persisting/terminating beliefs (don't waste energy on trivial matters!)
+* raising the threshold for persisting/terminating beliefs (don't waste energy on trivial matters!)

-A M-CA may

-* remove a "low-value" CA (low-engagement, low predictive accuracy) whose beliefs are ignored or redundant

 ## Integrity

-The integrity Wellbeing Actor maintains a global integrity level.
-Integrity is initially full.
+Integrity represents the health of the CA. Integrity is initially full.

 Integrity decreases because of harmful actions taken by the agent.